-All businesses require periodic auditing, which means managing the points that need auditing, such as finances, risks, and policies.
+All businesses require periodic auditing, which means managing the departments, such as finances, risks, and policies.

 Audit Management in ServiceNow